MatejKocourek/apt-fuzzer/code-coverage/README.md

 ### Lcov file

-Here is the content of a `lcov.info` trace file for our purposes:
+Here is the content of a `coverage.lcov` trace file for our purposes:

 ```
 TN:test